Cal-CS-61A-Staff/Check-In/README.md

 4. Seed the database with the proper first few values

     `php artisan db:seed --class DefaultSettingsSeeder`

+5. Launch Vagrant:
+    `vagrant up`

+    If you change the sites or maps inside of `Homestead.yaml` you will need to run the following to update Vagrant:
+    `vagrant reload --provision`

-5. Point your browser to http://localhost:5000.
+6. Point your browser to http://localhost:5000.
 (This might take a while.)

 ## Deployment